chrisivkina/flask-soundboard/README.md

 ## Description
 This is a simple soundboard application built using Flask and HTML.
 It allows users to play sound effects by clicking on buttons.
-The intended use is to have a seperate device (like a phone or tablet) to play sound effects on.
+The intended use is to have a seperate device (like a phone or tablet) to play sound effects on, but it can also be used on the same device as the server.
+The soundboard UI is hosted on a web server, which can be accessed from any device on the same network.

 ## Planned Features
-- Installation Guide
+- Installation guide
 - Use Flask-SocketIO instead of HTTP requests
-- Allow change of sound device
+- Add settings menu (for changing sound device and more)
-- Light theme

 (And much more!)